Your RLS is on. We still read your data.

 Scans your deployed bundle for sk_live_, service-role keys and private keys — while ignoring the publishable keys that are meant to be public, so it never cries wolf.

 This isn't a penetration test.
 A clean run means no known misconfigurations found — not a guarantee.
-Every finding ships with the evidence and a one-line fix.
+Every finding ships with the evidence — and a copy-paste prompt you drop straight into Cursor or Claude Code to fix it.

 When something breaks